Brooke's Column of Leaves Knitted Scarf Pattern

-My original scarf was made with Mountain Colors 4/8 Wool, a worsted weight yarn, on size 7 needles.
-But you can do this on any size yarn and needles you want - even lace weight yarn.
+I made my original scarf with worsted-weight yarn, but you can do this on any size yarn and needles you want - even lace weight yarn.
 This pattern is very easy to memorize after a few repeats, making for quick and fun work.
 And don't forget to block it after you're done!
 That is the key step in making the leaf pattern lie flat and become really defined.
+Also, Marlene Dysert has made a series of tutorial videos on how to make this scarf.

 Yarn: I used one and a half skeins of Mountain Colors 4/8s wool, which is worsted weight and has 250 yds per 100 gm skein.
 So that would be about 375 yards of worsted weight yarn.